 Probiotics for Infectious Diarrhea in Children

-Researchers in Taiwan published the results of a recent study on a pharmaceutical preparation of probiotics on a acute infectious diarrhea in children ranging from 3 months to 6 years of age (Chen et al, 2010).
-304 children were randomized to receive either placebo or Biothree 2.5 x 107 CFU/kg/d in 3 divided dose by oral administration
+Researchers in Taiwan published the results of a recent study on a pharmaceutical preparation of probiotics on acute infectious diarrhea in children ranging from 3 months to 6 years of age (Chen et al, 2010).
+304 children were randomized to receive either placebo or Biothree 2.5 x 107 CFU/kg/d in 3 divided doses by oral administration

 for 7 days.

 The study authors found that Biothree significantly reduced the duration of diarrhea in these children from 86.3 hours in placebo to 60.1 hours in Biothree group.
 As well, hospital stay was also reduced in the intervention group.